GU-CLASP/GU-CLASP.github.io/content/pages/people/simon-dobnik/index.md

 ---
 name: "Simon Dobnik"
 role: 3
-title: "Senior Lecturer in Computational Linguistics (Docent in Computational Linguistics)"
+title: "Professor of Computational Linguistics"
 ---
-Simon Dobnik is a Senior Lecturer in Computational Linguistics (Docent in Computational Linguistics) at CLASP.
+Simon Dobnik is a  Professor of Computational Linguistics at CLASP.